Hayes Island Snack Bar: History

 The Hayes forms a rectangular space in the centre of Cardiff, bounded to the east by St David's Hall and to the west by the former David Morgan's department store.
 At its, triangular, northern end, a pedestrian space forms Hayes Island, the location of the snack bar, and of a statue of John Batchelor, a Victorian Mayor of Cardiff.
 In the early 20th century, Cardiff Corporation Tramways was established to operate electric trams throughout the city, replacing the previous horse tram system.
 In addition to passenger services, the Corporation operated an extensive parcel distribution service.
 The Hayes Island Snack Bar was built in 1911 as a parcels depot.
 It continued in use until 1942, when the parcel service ceased.
 In 1949, the structure was redeveloped and reopened as a snack bar.
 It continues in operation and in 2018 celebrated its 70th anniversary as the oldest operating snack bar in Wales and an “unmistakeable Cardiff landmark.”

 The Ladies' and Gentlemen's Toilets date from 1898 and were the first public conveniences in Cardiff.
 Closed due to budget cuts in 2013, they were reopened in 2014 and are operated by the Worton family, licensees of the snack bar, under arrangement with Cardiff Council.

+The snack bar is referenced by Carol Ann Duffy, the former Poet Laureate, in her poem Letting the Light In.